 Also, be sure to inform all family members of the food restrictions placed on your Miniature Schnauzer.
 And when possible, provide filtered water for your Miniature Schnauzer.
 Chemicals used in our tap water contribute to the breakdown of the natural flora in your dog's GI tract.

 Now we must disinfect areas of yeast overgrowth on the body like dog ear infections and rashes or hot spots.
-If your Schnauzer's ears are infected, clean them with an anti-fungal and anti-bacterial product like LoveMyPet Stinky Ear Oil or K9 Ear Solutions.
+If your Schnauzer's ears are infected, clean them with an anti-fungal and anti-bacterial product like K9 Ear Solutions or other dog ear infection treatments.

 If your Schnauzer has yeast overgrowth allover, bathe him often.
 Anti-fungal shampoos are best for yeast infection in dogs.